 2. Attend customers’ industry events and listen to the phrases and words used to describe challenging situations.

 3. Track current and potential customers on social media.
-Monitor most used words on Twitter by tracking the relevant hashtags.
+Monitor the most used words on Twitter by tracking the relevant hashtags.

 4. Join LinkedIn groups pertinent to your customers’ industry.
 Monitor the discussions and the words most used to address needs.